Liberatys/Sento/README.md

 This format would be parsed als following:

-    Call Plugin [brew] and run the install fuction with the argument (mysql).
+    Call Plugin [brew] and run the install function with the argument (mysql).
     The Plugin [brew] is stored and managed by the plugger [plug].
     This plugin will then go into the backend and execute the needed functions in order to install mysql from brew.